The strange life, and sudden death, of a North Korean exile

+It wasn't what you'd expect of a man once tipped to be the next dictator of North Korea.

-But by that night, Kim Jong Nam had spent years in exile, gambling and drinking and arranging the occasional business deal as he traveled across Asia and Europe.
-His fortunes had apparently declined in recent years, and he'd moved his family from a luxurious seafront condominium complex in Macau to a more affordable apartment building.
-When he bumped into a friend outside the Wynn he was looking for company.
+Kim Jong Nam had spent years in exile, gambling and drinking and arranging the occasional business deal as he traveled across Asia and Europe.
+In recent years, his fortunes had apparently declined, and he'd moved his family from a luxurious seafront condominium complex in Macau to a more affordable apartment building.
+He was looking for company when he bumped into a friend outside the Wynn.

 "He wanted us to join him because he didn't want to drink alone," said an insider in Macau's gambling industry who was introduced to Kim that night by a mutual friend.
 In a city awash in new money and Chinese gamblers flaunting their wealth, Kim was low-key and polite, making no mention of his powerful family.